 The current climate regarding law enforcement is down right scary.
 We hear it, we see it, we feel it.
 I feel like my only option is to talk about it today.
-I, too, feel angry and scared that our loved ones must walk into the unknown each and every day just for doing their jobs.
+I, too, feel angry and scared that our loved ones must walk into the unknown and chaos each and every day just for doing their jobs.
 It is wrong.
 I feel that the media is a huge driving force behind the lack of support for law enforcement.
 Stories are spun, lies are told, and law enforcement seems to be the most misunderstood career with violent repercussions.

 We can talk to our spouses about our fears, but at the same time, we don’t want to bring more light to a situation that is already a constant in their minds.
 It is important for us to find others who understand our fears, can relate to them, and work through them together.
 We need back up, no pun intended.

 You can do things like:

-Cuffs & Coffee: A Devotional for Wives of America’s Law Enforcement Officers by Allison P. Uribe right now and each day I look forward to having my own time to reflect on this unique life.
+Cuffs & Coffee: A Devotional for Wives of America’s Law Enforcement Officers by Allison P. Uribe is a good devotional.
+I look forward to having my own time to reflect on this unique life.

-I always show my husband and fellow officers support for their daily sacrifice.
+I always show my husband and fellow officers support for their daily sacrifice, as I am sure you do, too.
 But with today’s climate, it is time to amp it up.
 I do not ever want to my officer to feel like he has no support- EVER!
 Before he walks out the door, each and every day, I want him to feel my love and support for him, without uncertainty.

 Please don’t let this fear and worry consume you.
 Let faith in.
 Have trust in the amazing officer you are married to.
 Believe that if we continue to rise above, be positive and spread love, the greater good will one day prevail and shine through.
 All of this may not turn the world around over night, but little by little, over time, we CAN make a difference.

 Keep on trucking and sometimes you just have to keep your head down to be able to move forward.

 We will continue to stay united, support law enforcement and have each other’s backs.